uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_priority_queue_cls/size_and_capacity.rst

     **Returns**: the number of elements in the container.

-    The result may differ with the actual number of elements in case of pending concurrent ``push`` or ``try_pop`` operations.
+    The result may differ from the actual number of elements in case of pending concurrent ``push`` or ``try_pop`` operations.